 50 Barcode Numbers

 Barcode numbers beginning with 50 are the barcode numbers that come directly from GS1 UK.
-The ONLY legal way to get numbers starting with 50 is to join GS1-UK – this means completing their membership forms and paying a joining fee and annual membership fees to GS1 – which is VERY expensive.
-(GS1 only license the numbers to you – so you have to pay their annual fees every year for the rest of your product life).
+The ONLY legal way to get numbers starting with 50 is to join GS1-UK – completing their membership forms and paying a joining fee and annual membership fees to GS1 – which is VERY expensive.
+(GS1 only licenses the numbers to you, so you have to pay their annual fees yearly for the rest of your product life).

 Many people mistakenly believe that the first few digits of the barcode numbers show the product’s country of origin.
-However, the barcode number says NOTHING accurate about the country of origin of the product.
+However, the barcode number says NOTHING accurate about the product’s country of origin.
 The only thing that these first few digits show is the country of origin of the number.
-So, in reality, products that come from the UK can have any barcode number on them.
+So, in reality, products from the UK can have any barcode number on them.

 If you want to demonstrate that your product is made in the UK, then the best way to do this is to print “Made in the UK” or something similar on the product.
 This is an advertising claim and must be provable if challenged.
 (Some manufacturers also print “Made in the UK” directly above the barcode to help customers).

-We are a member of an international network of barcode sellers that have customers in more than 120 countries using our barcodes without any problems.
+We are a member of an international network of barcode sellers with customers in more than 120 countries using our barcodes without any problems.